unascribed-archive/Visage/README.md

 use-case.

 You can download a ready-to-run Visage distribution at [the GitHub releases page][2].
-Extract it wherever, `cd` to the directory, and run `./bin/Visage --distributor`.
+Extract it wherever, `cd` to the directory, and run `java -jar Visage-<VERSION>-capsule.jar --distributor`.
 **Windows is unsupported.
 Use it at your own peril.**

 Renderers just need to be pointed at your RabbitMQ server, which brings us to...